 Horses: Arab and Arab cross

-Pace: moderate; slow in places due to rugged, hilly terrain but chances to canter most days
+Pace: moderate to fast but varies with itinerary; some slow sections due to rough, hilly terrain but good chances to canter most days

-Hours: There is usually between 4 and 6 hours riding a day with breaks for rests and lunch.
-On one day you usually ride only in the morning with the afternoon free to visit the some of the fascinating villages on foot.
-Tailormade itineraries are possible for private groups.
+Hours: Varies with itinerary but usually between 4 and 6 hours riding a day with breaks for rests and lunch.
+Some days with less riding so you can visit some of the fascinating sites on foot.
+On the Cappadocia Discovery, hours are tailored to suit and other tailormade itineraries are possible for private groups.

 Cappadocia Adventure (7 nights)